genoo/GenOO/cookbook/01-Introduction.md

 Similar methods: `tail_tail_distance_from`, `head_tail_distance_from` etc.

-### Recipe #4 - Calculate the transcript expression based only on the exonic regions.
+### Recipe 4 - Calculate transcript expression based only on the exonic regions.

 ```perl
 use GenOO::RegionCollection::Factory;